Grilled Cedar Plank Salmon with Avocado Peach Salsa

 Technically, yes.
 But you probably don't want to.
 Chances are that the plank will be quite charred and a mess to store.
 If it's not, you may be able to get another use out of it.

-Fish skin can be harder to scrub off planks so if you're hoping to reuse it, I would suggest removing the skin from the salmon first.
-I have a step by step on how to remove salmon skin here.
+Fish skin can be harder to scrub off planks so if you're hoping to reuse it, remove the skin from the salmon first.
+Here's a step by step on how to remove salmon skin here.
 It's pretty easy.

 Also, cedar planks will absorb some of the flavors of the food you cook on it.
 So if you are able to reuse your plank, you'll want to make this recipe or a similar salmon recipe the next time you use it.